thelgevold/react-bazel-example/README.md

 Bazel is installed via npm, so a separate install is no longer needed.

 It's not required to run yarn install since Bazel will do it for you.
-You may stil want to do it for editor integration though.
+You may still want to do it for editor integration though.

 1. yarn start